Troubleshooting - Replicated Storage (a.k.a Replicated Engine or Mayastor)

 Use kernel version 5.13 or later if deploying Replicated Storage in conjunction with the Prometheus metrics exporter.

-File System#
+Unable to mount xfs File System#

-Unable to mount The volume is created, but xfs
+The volume is created, but xfs is failing to mount.

 Workaround

-volumes and the cluster node hosts are running a kernel version less than 5.10, you may encounter a mount failure of the filesystem.
-This is due to the incompatibility of newer xfsprogs
+If you are trying to use xfs volumes and the cluster node hosts are running a kernel version less than 5.10, you may encounter a mount failure of the filesystem.
+This is due to the incompatibility of newer xfsprogs options.
+In order to alleviate this issue, it is recommended to upgrade the host node kernel version to 5.10 or higher.

 Go to top